Sundance Lodge: Banff’s Secret Winter Destination

 Eating at Sundance Lodge

 And then there’s the food.
-This year Skye Jackson is the cook and she’s the best I’ve encountered at the lodge so far.
+One year Skye Jackson was the cook and she’s the best I’ve encountered at Sundance Lodge so far.
 Here’s a sampling of what we enjoyed.

 Freshly baked cookies and a hot drink on arrival; dinner on the first night included cedar planked salmon, rice pilaf, veges, salad and fresh pie.